Sienci-Labs/Resources/cnc-fun/software/cnc-software-explained.md

 - manually move / jog each axis of the CNC
 - set the starting point of the cut (either via limit switches, touch probe, work coordinate offsets, or manually)
-- send / live-stream cutting instructions to the LongMill
+- send / live-stream cutting instructions to your CNC
 - pause or resume cutting, or stop cutting altogether

 Think about this last step as your ultimate window into controlling and monitoring your CNC.
 For many individuals this last step will only really involve telling the CNC where you'd like to start cutting and then executing the file which holds all the cutting instructions; but many interfaces will allow you to do much much more than this if you're comfortable with it: